iRNA-COSI/APAeval/summary_workflows/differential_usage/D2_benchmark/D2_benchmark_specification.md

 Input data:

-1. List of genes with differentially used poly(A) sites identified from RNA-Seq data using the benchmarked tool
+1. List of genes with information on differentially used poly(A) sites identified from RNA-Seq data using the benchmarked tool
-2. List of genes with differentially used poly(A) sites identified from orthogonal 3'end seq dataset
+2. List of genes with information on differentially used poly(A) sites identified from orthogonal 3'end seq dataset

 Based on the input data the following metrics are computed: